 However, the virginity of a girl is a material fact, but it is not a ground for nullity of marriage under section 12(1)(c) of the Hindu Marriage Act (HMA).
 If a girl is a virgin at the time of marriage she is said to be chaste.
 She is unchaste if she indulged in sexual intercourse before marriage.

 Pre-marriage sexual intercourse or unchastity is no ground of nullity under section 12(1)(c) as well as no ground of divorce under section 13 HMA.
 Post marriage sexual intercourse (consensual sex) not amounting to rape is a ground of divorce under section 13 of the Hindu Marriage Act

 Surjeet vs Rajkumari, 1967 Punj; Raghunath vs Vijay 1972, Bom; the Bombay High Court held that pre-marriage unchastity of the wife though unknown to the husband at the time of marriage is not a ground of nullity under section 12(1)(c) of the Hindu Marriage Act.

 Chastity is a little personal quality, and unchastity at the time of the marriage does not amount the marriage voidable.
 Disclosing the fact of the affair is not an essential condition of the marriage.
-More importantly, undeclared pre marriage relationship does not necessarily prevent the woman from becoming a faithful wife.
+More importantly, the undeclared pre-marriage relationship does not necessarily prevent the woman from becoming a faithful wife.
 Also, she does not incapable to perform a marital obligation or beget the child.

 The reason for not recognise premarital unchastity as the ground of annulment seems that even a worst of woman may preform if disgusted with her former life.
-Therefore, law does not impose a ban upon the implementation of genuine and honest determination to lead a life of chastity and virtue.
+Therefore, the law does not impose a ban on the implementation of genuine and honest determination to lead a life of chastity and virtue.